Autoimmune Diseases: List, Types, Facts, Information

 - Endocrine glands such as the thyroid or pancreas

 Nearly 79% of autoimmune disease patients in the USA are women.
-Also they tend to appear during or shortly after puberty.
-It is not known why this is the case, although hormone levels have been shown to affect the severity of some autoimmune diseases such as multiple sclerosis.
+Furthermore, they tend to appear during or shortly after puberty.
+It is not known why this is the case, although hormone levels have been shown to affect the severity of some autoimmune diseases, such as multiple sclerosis.

 Autoimmune disorders can also have flare-ups, when they get worse, and remissions, when symptoms get better or disappear.
 Treatment depends on the disease, but in most cases one important goal is to reduce inflammation.
 Sometimes doctors prescribe corticosteroids or other drugs that reduce your immune response.

 Treatments your doctor suggests will depend on your disease and symptoms.
 Types of treatments include:

 - Physical therapy to help with movement if the bones, joints, or muscles are impacted

 - Supplements to replace a substance that the body lacks, such as thyroid hormone, vitamin B12, or insulin, due to the autoimmune disease

 Many people take medicines to reduce the immune system's abnormal response.
 These are often called immunosuppressive medicines.
 Examples include corticosteroids (such as prednisone) and non-steroid drugs such as azathioprine, cyclophosphamide, mycophenolate, sirolimus, or tacrolimus.

 There are more than 80 types of autoimmune diseases, including: